-To validate the efficacy of Atomas, we conduct experiments on four typical retrieval and generation tasks spanning both SMILES and text modalities.
-In the molecule and text retrieval task, Atomas exhibits robust generalization ability and outperforms the baseline by 39.9\% and 21.7\% on recall@1, respectively.
-In the generation task, Atomas achieves state-of-the-art results in both molecule captioning task and molecule generation task.
-Moreover, Atomas achieves consistently and significantly better performance than baseline methods under both the scaling of the training dataset and the scaling of the model size.
-These results confirm the superiority and robustness of Atomas compared to current exisitng approaches.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, Atomas is the pioneering molecule-and-text representation learning framework that tackles the challenge of aligning local information without the need for explicit labeling between text fragments and molecular substructures. \item We introduce the concept of Hierarchical Adaptive Alignment, enabling automatic learning the fine-grained correspondence between molecule and text at three semantic levels from coarse to fine.
+Atomas achieves state-of-the-art performance on a wide range of molecule-text tasks, including molecule and text retrieval, text-based de novo molecule generation, and molecule captioning. \item Atomas brings new insights into molecule generation tasks: (1) Aligning before generation improves the efficacy of molecule conditional generation tasks.
+(2) Fine-grained hierarchical alignment enhances the quality of controllable molecule generation.
+(3) Joint optimization within a unified training framework surpasses the efficacy of a two-stage approach for molecular generation tasks.
+(4) Employing a unified encoder may advantageous in scenarios characterized by data scarcity. \end{itemize}